 Another dangerous job if that is your thing that entails flying is an aircraft repo man.
 If you live for danger – but want good money – it is a solid choice for plane lovers!

 Located in Manhattan, KS, and specializes in courses for turbine transition for ag pilots.
-Visit their website.
+Offer courses for newbies and experienced pilots.